Developer Guide

 ExitCommand

 This command allows user to exit the application after saving all operations and data.
-It extends the Command
+It extends the Command class and will consequently @Override the Command#execute() method to serve this purpose.

-Note that this is a singular command - meaning that no argument should follow after exit
+Note that this is a singular command - meaning that no argument should follow after exit.

 Implementation